thomasrosales/feeds/README.md

 - You now have prepared all necessary to run the Django application, but you need first run the [migrations process.](https://docs.djangoproject.com/en/4.2/topics/migrations/) The migration process allows you to create the database Tables for each apps in the Django application:

       $ python manager.py migrate
-- And the to have all admin service available
+- And then you should execute the next command to have all admin service statics available and working

       $ python manager.py collectstatic

+Now you are able to run the django application locally.
+[Here](#running-django-app).

 ## Basic Commands